Carex maximowiczii, a

 height, sends out short runners to make growth in-crowd.
 Stems are

 sharply 3-ridged, and the upper parts feel sandy.
-Leaves are 4-6cm
+The leaves are

-wide, linear, the backside somewhat powdery in white.
-Leaves at the
+4-6cm wide and linear, and the back side is powdery in white.
+Leaves

-bases lack blades, ending up in nothing but sheath.
-Spikelets, 2-4
+at the bases lack blades, ending up in nothing but sheath.
+Spikelets,